UK Debt Collection Figures

 Even though the latter statistic is positive, it is clear with the fears that have arisen regarding the closure of retail shops and other physical stores as more people are now shopping online may lead to this number rising.
 As this debt begins to stack up, so does the need for debt collection (and therefore a debt tracing service).
 If you are within an industry that is rapidly declining, it may be time to change careers – so that you aren’t at risk of losing your job and getting into further debt.

-Personal borrowing is another major reason as to why so many UK residents are now in debt.
-With the amount of loan websites available to consumers with skyrocketing interest rates, people are taking advantage and borrowing more than they can afford.
+Personal borrowing is another major reason why so many UK residents are now in debt.
+With the number of loan websites available to consumers with skyrocketing interest rates, people are taking advantage and borrowing more than they can afford.

 How To Trace Debtors To A Current Address When Absconded